AbhiXverse/Solidity-journey/Day 05/Solidity Notes.md

 - Custom errors are a way to define specific messages in solidity
 - They help you give clear feedback when something goes wrong in your contract
-- Main benefit: They use less gas
+- Main benefit: They use less gas compared to writing error messages as string like "Insufficient Balance"

+How to write it :-
+E.g:
+dfg